TABLE OF CONTENTS

 Who is my care team and how do I communicate with them?

 As part of your Plume membership you have unlimited access to a dedicated care team that is committed to providing thoughtful, expert, and accessible care that celebrates and enhances the quality of life for every trans person.
-Your care team is comprised of a medical provider, registered nurses, emotional support specialists, and Care Coordinators.
+Your Care Team is composed of a medical provider, registered nurses, emotional support specialists, and Care Coordinators.
 Plume’s medical providers are all trans-specialists, and many are trans themselves.

 Your Care Team will respond to your message within 1-3 business days through our secure communication app Spruce during the hours of Monday-Friday from 8am to 6pm (Mountain Time).
 You are also welcome to call and leave us a voicemail at 720-897-3749.